isc-projects/kea/doc/guide/dhcp4-srv.rst

        }
    }

-The ``config-control`` contains two parameters.
-The ``config-databases`` is a list which contains one element comprising database type, location and the credentials to be used to connect to this database.
-Note that the parameters specified here correspond to the database specification for the lease database backend and hosts database backend.
+The ``config-control`` command contains two parameters. ``config-databases`` is a list which contains one element comprising database type, location, and the credentials to be used to connect to this database.
+(Note that the parameters specified here correspond to the database specification for the lease database backend and hosts database backend.)
 Currently only one database connection can be specified on the ``config-databases`` list.
 The server will connect to this database during the startup or reconfiguration, and will fetch the configuration